jdpeck90/Altcoin-Tracker/readme.md

 - [Method-override] - This module allows us to use HTTP verbs like DELETE & PUT in places where the client doesn’t support it.
 - [JQuery] - DOM manipulation, API calls, & CSS animations.
 Ajax this is part of the JQuery library and is used to make API calls.
 Javascript is the primary language I used to write this program.
+- [node.js] - evented I/O for the backend
 - [D3.js] - Graph to come
 - [materialize] - ui boilerplate
-- [node.js] - evented I/O for the backend
--